 We don’t know a huge amount about the Colonel’s two wins, but his first came in 1869 at odds of 100/7, with George Stevens the winning jockey.

 And the horse returned a year later as a 7/2 favourite to successfully defend his crown, with Stevens picking up his fifth and final National win; a record which still stands to this day.

 George Stevens’ Five Grand National Wins

 |1870||The Colonel||R. Roberts|

-Such is Tiger Roll’s brilliance that other major races must surely be on the radar of his connections, with the Gold Cup at Cheltenham one potential avenue for the nine-year-old.
-Again, O’Leary isn’t exactly raving about the idea.
+Such was Tiger Roll’s brilliance that other major races must surely have been on the radar of his connections, with the Gold Cup at Cheltenham one potential avenue for the nine-year-old.
+Again, O’Leary wasn’t exactly raving about the idea.